josefondrej/vscode-cheatsheet/README.md

   - use `pip install -e .`
   - or specify the environment variable PYTHONPATH in the launch configs in the workspace settings

+## Unresolved TODOs

+- [x] Auto stage changes in already staged files - since [staged changes do not show up in diff](https://stackoverflow.com/questions/48881124/can-i-make-visual-studio-code-highlight-staged-changes), this would probably mean more complex fiddling with the settings

 ## TODO

 - [ ] Display the external libraries in explorer view similar to PyCharm
-- [ ] Auto stage changes in already staged files
-- [ ] What are the different options to run python file
 - [ ] How to activate conda env when opening new terminal (issue only on Windows)